Staffordshire Hoard at Birmingham Museum and Art Gallery

 There is also the opportunity to handle two replica Saxon swords.

-Long-term, the team is working to raise money to create a permanent display that will uncover the secrets of the jewellery-makers who crafted the exquisite pieces of the hoard, with little more than primitive tools.
+Long-term, a new permanent display, due to open Autumn 2014, will uncover the secrets of the jewellery-makers who crafted the exquisite pieces of the hoard, with little more than primitive tools.
 It will also uncover little-known trading routes between the UK and eastern climes that carried the gold and garnets to our shores.

 How to book your ticket